sroostee/Oat_Thesis/README.md

 Project overview:

-In this thesis annotated oat seed images created with x-ray micro CT were used to create a classifier that can annotate new images
+In this thesis annotated oat seed images (2D stack forming 3D seed)  created with x-ray micro CT were used to create a classifier that can annotate new oat seed images.
+Five oat seeds were available for training, validation, and testing.
+Image stacks were rotated to create additional views.
+The software used for this project and the project steps are described below, along with the files that belong to each section.

 Author: Suze Julia Roostee